 While CCHS believes that it is more desirable to change the behaviour of a child, it may be necessary to deal more severely with problems that arise.
-Therefore, the following guidelines are established.
-Again, by deliberately choosing to act in ways not acceptable to the Code of Conduct of CCHS, students choose to expel themselves from our school.
+By deliberately choosing to act in ways not acceptable to the Code of Conduct of CCHS, students may be expelled from our school.
 Administration will investigate serious accusations thoroughly and objectively.
 In some circumstances, the student may have the opportunity in the presence of a parent or guardian to withdraw from CCHS or the Principal may decide there are sufficient grounds to proceed with a recommendation for expulsion.
-Offenses that could result in expulsion: